Securing the Digital Perimeter: Understanding USB Port Lockdown

 Mastering USB Lockdown

 The surge in sophisticated cyber attacks has placed USB port security at the forefront of organizational defense strategies.
-According to the Ponemon Institute’s 2025 Data Breach Cost Report, removable media-initiated breaches cost organizations an average of $4.8 million per incident, 23% higher than the overall average breach cost.
 USB port lockdown represents a systematic approach to eliminating these vulnerabilities through comprehensive control measures.

 What Is USB Port Lockdown?